Buying bitcoin in the UK has never been easier and if you’re looking to buy some yourself this article is for you.

 People around the world buy bitcoin for a number of different reasons.
 Some of which include:

 - It’s a speculative asset.
-Bitcoin is the fastest growing asset over the last ten years
+Bitcoin is the fastest growing asset over the last ten years.
+Indeed, if you bought bitcoin just six months ago you’d be up on your investment by 200%

 - It’s a hedge against the Bank of England monetary policy.
 Bitcoin has a fixed cap supply meaning it can’t be inflated unlike the British pound which has lost most of its value due to inflation